-However, I do not believe Paul to be presenting an order of priority.
+However, I do not believe Paul to be presenting an order of priority, in this passage at least.
 Instead, I believe he is presenting an order of historical sequence.
 What is the difference between an order of priority and an order of historical sequence?

 The historical sequence is a matter of then and now: first, during the Old Testament and mostly concerning the Jews, salvation was by faith.
 Second, in the New Testament and concerning Jews and gentiles, salvation is still by faith.
 There is no difference between the way of salvation then and now.

 Paul makes this most clear in Romans 4 when he argues that Abraham was justified prior to his being circumcised, thus proving that Old Testament justification was by grace through faith and not by works: "Abraham believed God and it was counted to him as righteousness."

 With this in mind, we can now explain that mysterious phrase in verse 17: ἐκ πίστεως εἰς πίστιν.